Ayo1a/Final-research-project/README.md

 This repository contains the implementation of the **Iterative Independent Model (IIM)** and a proposal extended model, which is based on the **Barabási–Albert model**.
 The project is a research project and its primary objective is to modeling evaluate the accuracy of the research article "[Iterative Independent Model: arXiv:2209.01093](https://arxiv.org/pdf/2209.01093)" in claiming that the IIM effectively represents real-world networks, such as social networks, internet traffic, and biological systems.
 To achieve this, we created a Python model of the IIM and analyzed the results.

+IIM graphs are a kind of **complex network**.
+From the understanding that complex networks effectively represent social networks in the real world, this article and research project were born.
+A significant part of this project involved developing a deep mathematical understanding of graphs and their attributes, such as the spectral gap, Laplacian matrix, diameter, and more.
+These concepts were studied to understand their effects on graph structure and behavior to analyze the model results effectively.

 Additionally, the project includes a proposal for a new hybrid model, the **Barabashi Model**, which combines features of the IIM and the Barabási–Albert model to provide deeper insights into network behaviors.

 ---